alex-thorne/blog/blog/_posts/2025-06-07-pragueguide.md

 - **App for tickets:** [PID Lítačka](https://app.pidlitacka.cz/).
 Don't forget to "activate" your purchased tickets when you actually need to use them!
 - **Google Maps:** Works very well for route planning within the city.
 - **[Mapy.cz](https://mapy.com/):** the best map option for the Czech Republic, especially for tourist trails.
+- **City Bikes** [Rekola](https://www.rekola.cz/en/) and [nextbike](https://www.nextbike.de/en/) are the primary options for short term bike rentals.
+I think it's a great way to get around Prague.
+Ride safely - use mapy.cz for the best bike routes.

 ### Ridesharing Apps & Taxis